alsalafiyyah/alsalafiyyah.github.io/_posts/2019/2019-09-01-repeating-wudu-and-salah.md

 layout: post
 publisher: alsalafiyyah@icloud.com
 title: "Repeating Wudu' and Salah if a person knows that some impurity was discharged during Salah"
+date: 2019-09-01
 hijri: Muharram 02, 1441 AH
-source: "Fatawa Al-lajnah Al-Da'imah of KSA no. 4900-3"
+source: "Fatawa Al-lajnah Al-Da'imah of KSA no. 4900 question 3"
-chapter: "Nullifications of Wudu' (Ablution)"
-lang: en
 category: [taharah, ablution, salah]
-note: true
 excerpt: "If the reality is as you mentioned, you should not stop your Salah because of this, based on what the Prophet (peace be upon him) said when some people complained to him about the case of a man who thought he felt something while in Salah."
+author: "Permanent Committee of KSA"
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz